OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 ##### Third party SDKs

-Make sure that fingerprint authentication and/or other types of biometric authentication happens based on the Android SDK and its APIs.
+Make sure that fingerprint authentication and/or other types of biometric authentication are exclusively based on the Android SDK and its APIs.
 If this is not the case, ensure that the alternative SDK has been properly vetted for any weaknesses.
 Make sure that the SDK is backed by the TEE/SE which unlocks a (cryptographic) secret based on the biometric authentication.
 This secret should not be unlocked by anything else, but a valid biometric entry.
 That way, it should never be the case that the fingerprint logic can be bypassed.

 #### Dynamic Analysis